In this section, you’ll learn:¶

 uxvar = uxdiff0

-plot temperature analysis increments at different levels¶
+Horizontal cross sections of analysis increments at different vertical levels¶

 from matplotlib.colors import ListedColormap, BoundaryNorm, to_rgba